VirtosuDan/STDM-Labs/src/StructuralDP/Structural.md

                                                                         Implementation :

-In this project I continued work from the previous laboratory , and added functionalities for the Transport domain .
+In this project I continued work from the previous laboratory with the Transport domain.
 I've implemented 3 Structural Design Patterns(Facade , Proxy and Adapter) that allows to extend functionalities to the system .
+-Facade